Topaz Video AI Anime Upscaling (2026): Gaia Model vs UniFab Kairo, Tested

 My Verdict: Choose Topaz Anime or UniFab Anime Model?

 Which is the best anime upscaler?
-After dozens of test runs, it’s clear: if your goal is purely anime upscaling, UniFab's Kairo Model delivers better detail, faster processing, and dramatically lower long-term costs compared to Topaz Gaia.
+After dozens of test runs, it's clear: if your goal is purely anime upscaling, UniFab's Kairo Model delivers better detail, faster processing on typical sub-1080p sources, and dramatically lower long-term costs compared to the Topaz Gaia model.
 Its ease of use lowers the entry barrier for both beginners and long-time fans.
+If you already subscribe to Topaz Video AI for its live-action models, Gaia is a fine no-extra-cost option for occasional anime work.

 Better Results Than Topaz for Anime Videos